dn789/tool_fetcher/README.md

 - Trains a RoSTER named entity recognition model (https://arxiv.org/abs/2109.05003) using an auto-labeled corpus generated from relevant texts (articles, web pages, textbooks) and a list of software names to match in them.

-- Also uses the "product" tag in a Flair NER model fine-tuned on the Ontonotes dataset (https://huggingface.co/flair/ner-english-ontonotes-large).
+- Also uses the "product" tag in a Flair NER model fine-tuned on the Ontonotes dataset (https://huggingface.co/flair/ner-english-ontonotes-large) to find software names.

   <em>See full documentation in find_terms_train_pipeline.py.</em>